| |

-Why should I use CPR instead of bleach?
 Oxygen bleach is significantly less environmentally harmful or dangerous than chlorine bleach or oxalic acid, yet can do an excellent job of cleaning and bleaching.
 While it needs to be thoroughly rinsed from any wood it is applied to (just like chlorine bleach or oxalic acid), there is far less risk of damage to coatings applied on wood that has a little oxygen bleach left in it than wood with a little chlorine bleach or oxalic acid.
+CPR should NOT be used on Redwood or Hemlock, as it causes severe discoloration of the wood.
+In addition, it will discolor some Cedar wood so should therefore be very carefully tested prior to use on a Cedar home of any kind.

 NOTE: When using bleach of any kind, make sure you test a small area before proceeding with the entire project.
 Oxidizing chemicals can cause undesired color shifts, including tannin bleeding, in various woods.
 You should be prepared to use whatever cleaner or bleach will work without causing unwanted color shifts.